You know, I'm reminded that I forgot to mention Pol Pot.

 Carbonite cannot get hacked.

-What happened to the Hadley climate research unit cannot happen to you with your data backed up at Carbonite.
+What happened to the Hadley Climate Research Unit cannot happen to you with your data backed up at Carbonite?

-Even a new computer, it's gonna happen.
+Even a new computer, it's going to happen.

 There are weird things.

-And people, I don't have to back up my TV out to back up my dishwasher.
+And people, I don't have to back up my TV.

-One's one mistake with a computer stroke.
+One mistake with a computer stroke.

-Back up your computer off-site, online.
+So, carbonite.com, back up your computer off-site, online.

-Happens every time you're logged on to the internet in the background.
+Happens every time you're logged onto the internet in the background.

-Uh, look at it this way, folks.
+Look at it this way, folks.

 Would you hire Barack Obama to run your business?